sterrettJD/Nicotine-Microbiome/README.md

     - UniProt [API querying](https://www.uniprot.org/help/api_queries)
   - Then add others once things are working
   - Check for these genes in their hosts in [IMG](https://img.jgi.doe.gov/) as a sanity check
+- Merge reads using PEAR
+- Filter short reads using
-- Use Diamond to find nicotine-degrading genes in the oral microbiolmes
+- Use Diamond to find nicotine-degrading genes in the oral microbiomes
 - Assess difference in nicotine-degrading genes in the oral microbiomes of smokes/vapers vs controls
-- Look at MAGs if time?
+- Normalize based on total reads and bacterial single-copy marker genes (DIAMOND as well) from [here](https://data.gtdb.ecogenomic.org/releases/release202/202.0/genomic_files_reps/bac120_marker_genes_reps_r202.tar.gz)

 ## Database